Definition of ‘Reflect’: To think, meditate, or ponder'.

 An event or experience in practice

 Any feedback you have received (verbal, written, formal or informal) about yourself or your team

 It is important to omit any details that may easily identify an individual, service user or patient, especially if the event is of an unusual nature.
 It is also recommended that you don’t use exact dates.
 Instead, simply refer to the month and the year (e.g. January 2019).

 The good news is that there are many ways to create a reflective account.
 It can be produced online or in handwritten form.

 Here are the recommended steps to take when writing a reflective account:

-‘Date’ – as previously stated, if it could identify a patient, just use MONTH/DATE;
+‘Date’ – as previously stated, if it could identify a patient, refer only to the month and the year

-‘What was the nature of the CPD activity/ practice-related feedback?’ – This is where you set the scene – what happened or what did you attend;
+‘What was the nature of the CPD activity/practice-related feedback?’ – This is where you set the scene by explaining what happened or what you attended

-‘What did you learn from the CPD activity and/or feedback?’ – After you attended the CPD or the event took place, what do you feel that you learnt from the experience;
+‘What did you learn from the CPD activity and/or feedback?’ – After you attended the CPD or following the event, describe what you feel you learnt from the experience

-‘How did you change or improve your work as a result?’
-Try to keep emotions out of your response.
+‘How did you change or improve your work as a result?’ - Try to keep your response free of emotion.
 State what could be done to avoid or improve similar situations in the future.
-Remember, It does not have to be a criticism, it could be positive.
+Remember, it does not have to be a criticism; it could be positive.